What Are The Roles And Responsibilities Of A Maintenance Manager [Plus Expert Round-up]

 A marketing team needs a marketing manager.
 A retail store needs a store manager.
 A maintenance department needs a maintenance manager.

-Whenever you have a team of people that needs to be coordinated, someone has to be in charge to delegate and oversee all of the activities.
-What makes the position of a maintenance manager a bit different is that the scope of their responsibilities is somewhat larger than with your standard managerial role.
+Whenever you have a team of people that needs to be coordinated, someone has to be in charge of delegating and oversee all of the activities.
+What makes a maintenance manager a bit different is that the scope of their responsibilities is somewhat larger than with your standard managerial role.

 What does a maintenance manager do?
 What are their responsibilities?
 Which skills do you need to have to be a good maintenance manager?
 How technology impacts their everyday workflow?
 We answer all of these questions and more in the text below.